tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 there was a marked improvement at age 5.

 Figure \@ref(fig:unfam-peaks-by-age) shows participant's growth curve peaks for each year of the study.
-The average of the participant's growth curve peaks followed the same pattern as the intercept: similar levels at age 3 and age 4 (.63 versus
+There were computed as in other chapters by taking the median of the five highest values on a growth curve.
+The average of the participants' growth curve peaks followed the same pattern as the intercept: similar levels at age 3 and age 4 (.63 versus .64) but a clear gain in looking peak probability at age 5
+(.69).
+The bottom hinge of the boxplots in
-.64) but a clear gain in looking peak probability at age 5 (.69).
-Unlike the nonword conditions, very few listeners achieve a peak of looking probability of .1.
+Figure \@ref(fig:unfam-peaks-by-age) mark the location of the 25th percentile.
+Thus, at age 3, approximately 75% of children were at or above the .5 threshold.
+Unlike the nonword conditions, very few listeners achieve a peak of looking probability of .99: At age 5, only 3 [1, 5] children reached ceiling performance.

-None of the other growth curve features showed developmental changes.
-That is, There were no credible year-over-year changes for the linear, quadratic or cubic time components of the growth curve.
-Although Figure \@ref(fig:unfam-initial-mp-trials) shows children's probability of looking to the familiar image increasing sharply at age 5, this effect cannot be clear tied to any of the model's polynomial time features.
-After about 600 ms, the age 5 curve is almost parallel to other curves.
-This is consistent with the intercept effect: The curve is higher than the others on average, but it doesn't show any differences in shape.

 (ref:unfam-peaks-by-age) Growth curve peaks by age for mispronunciation trials starting on the unfamiliar image.